 - Learn how to study efficiently.
 Your school may offer study-skills classes or other resources that can help you learn study techniques and test-taking strategies.
 You'll feel more relaxed if you systematically study and practice the material that will be on a test.

 - Establish a consistent pretest routine.
 Learn what works for you, and follow the same steps each time you get ready to take a test.
-This will ease your stress level and help assure you that you're well-prepared.
+This will ease your stress level and help ensure that you're well-prepared.

 - Learn relaxation techniques.
-There are a number of things you can do right before and during the test to help you stay calm and confident, such as deep breathing, relaxing your muscles one at a time, or closing your eyes and imagining a positive outcome.
+To help you stay calm and confident right before and during the test, perform relaxation techniques, such as deep breathing, relaxing your muscles one at a time, or closing your eyes and imagining a positive outcome.

 - Don't forget to eat and drink.
 Your brain needs fuel to function.
 Eat the day of the test and drink plenty of water.
 Avoid sugary drinks such as soda pop, which can cause your blood sugar to peak and then drop, or caffeinated beverages such as energy drinks or coffee, which can increase anxiety.